Nlcke/gouter/README.md

 - `height` is current component layout height
 - `focused` is 1 if focused and 0 otherwise
 - `bounce` is to indicate first (bounce < 0) or last screen (bounce > 0) offset
+- `parentIndexes` is list of parent indexes (relative to their focused state index)

 Usage example: